Pope Silverius: Life

 He was a legitimate son of Pope Hormisdas, born in Frosinone, Lazio, some time before his father entered the priesthood.
 Silverius was probably consecrated 8 June 536.
 He was a subdeacon when king Theodahad of the Ostrogoths forced his election and consecration.
 Historian Jeffrey Richards interprets his low rank prior to becoming pope as an indication that Theodahad was eager to put a pro-Gothic candidate on the throne on the eve of the Gothic War and "had passed over the entire diaconate as untrustworthy".
 The Liber Pontificalis alleges that Silverius had purchased his elevation from King Theodahad.

 On 9 December 536, the Byzantine general Belisarius entered Rome with the approval of Pope Silverius.
 Theodahad's successor Witiges gathered together an army and besieged Rome for several months, subjecting the city to privation and starvation.
 In the words of Richards, "What followed is as tangled a web of treachery and double-dealing as can be found anywhere in the papal annals.
-Several different versions of the course of events following the elevation of Silverius exist."
+Several different versions of the course of events following the elevation of Silverius exist, but his removal came quickly."
 In outline, all accounts agree: Silverius was deposed by Belisarius in March 537 and sent into exile after being judged by the wife of Belisarius, Antonina, who accused him of conspiring with the Goths.
 Not only did Belisarius exile Silverius, he also banished a number of distinguished senators, Flavius Maximus—a descendant of a previous emperor—among them.
 Vigilius, who was in Constantinople as apocrisiarius or papal legate, was brought to Rome to replace Silverius as the pontiff.

 The fullest account is in the Breviarium of Liberatus of Carthage, who portrays Vigilius "as a greedy and treacherous pro-Monophysite who ousted and virtually murdered his predecessor."
 In exchange for being made Pope, Liberatus claims he promised Empress Theodora to restore the former patriarch of Constantinople, Anthimus, to his position.
 Silverius was sent into exile at Patara in Lycia, whose bishop petitioned the emperor for a fair trial for Silverius.
 Rattled by this, Justinian ordered Silverius returned to Rome to be tried accordingly.
-However, when Silverius returned to Italy, instead of holding a trial Belisarius handed him over to Vigilius, who according to The Liber Pontificalis banished Silverius to the desolate island Palmarola (part of the Pontine Islands), where he starved to death a few months later.
+However, when Silverius returned to Italy, instead of holding a trial Belisarius handed him over to Vigilius, who according to the Liber Pontificalis banished Silverius to the desolate island Palmarola (part of the Pontine Islands), where he starved to death a few months later.